Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-mechanics.md

 On the Ankr Earn Dashbaord, the user can import the received aMATICb tokens to Metamask or another wallet connected to Ethereum.

-Ankr backend collects the MATICs staked by users, transferring them from the smart contract to the address controlled by the platform, and makes a validator stake on the Ankr Matic Validator node if the conditions below are met.
+Ankr backend collects the MATIC staked by users, transferring them from the smart contract to the address controlled by the platform, and makes a validator stake on the Ankr MATIC Validator node if the conditions below are met.

 Ankr Earn Dashboard can call `aMATICb::balanceOf(address account)` to check the user’s current aMATICb balance.

 The Ankr backend monitors blockchain events coming from the `PolygonPool` smart contract.
 Upon a new staking event, the backend:

 1. Checks if the newly available MATIC number (*N*) is >= to the minimum threshold.
-If yes, the available MATICs are sent from the `PolygonPool`  smart contract to the address managed by Ankr.
+If yes, the available MATIC are sent from the `PolygonPool`  smart contract to the address managed by Ankr.
 Else, the backend waits for the next stake event from `PolygonPool`. *N* is a config parameter.

 2. At the point when MATIC tokens become available at the Ankr address, a staking transaction is issued.